stevensblueprint/nj-appleseed/README.md

 In the 'manual' directory there are several markdown files divided into subdirectories based on chapter.
 This only includes the core written content of the manual.
-No Endnotes, Appendix, Or Reference.
-Due to the length of the content, we will only show the text, no images, graphics, or other media.
+No endnotes or appendix (the latter is addressed in the Resources & Tools) page.

 ch1-s0 stands for "Chapter 1, Section 0" and so on.
 All of these files have type section and are retrieved on the inital page load of /manual.